 Once you have selected a couple of products, you can click the respective button in the list to compare your picks side by side.
 These data are incredibly useful in further downsizing your list and selecting only the products that best suit your need.

-Buzzillions is not limited to Electronics and Computers.
+Viewpoints.com is not limited to Electronics and Computers.
 It also contains information and reviews on several more categories: Sports, Home & Garden, Health & Beauty, Clothing, Shoes, Toys, Baby, and Books.
-Should you be looking for gifts, this tool may work quite well as a recommendation engine.
+Those looking for a gift should note that this tool works great as a recommendation engine.

 Unless you have already been convinced, this is the time to seriously compare prices and hunt down the best deal.
 Of course, for obvious reasons, it may still be your local trusted dealer.